numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 cast of an ``int24`` with a value of ``42`` to a string of length 20 (``"S20"``).

-The implementer has only provided limited functionality: a function to cast an ``int24`` to an ``S8`` string (which can hold all 24-bit integers).
+We've picked an example where the implementer has only provided limited
+functionality: a function to cast an ``int24`` to an ``S8`` string (which can hold all 24-bit integers).
 This means multiple conversions are needed.

 The full process is:

 1. Call ``CastingImpl[Int24, String].resolve_descriptors((int24, "S20"))``.

    This provides the information that ``CastingImpl[Int24, String]`` only implements the cast of ``int24`` to ``"S8"``.